azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Desperate to get Akihiko's latest work completed, Aikawa begs Misaki to teach him what a "real date" is like for a college student</p>
+<p align="center">Desperate to get Akihiko's latest work completed, Aikawa begs Misaki to teach him what a "real date" is like for a college student.
+The date gets much more complicated when a present from Akihiko's father for Misaki arrives and it puts Akihiko in a bad mo</p>
 </td>
 </tr>
 </table>